-The Plan is a defined contribution plan providing eligible hourly paid employees of the Corporation and hourly employees covered under certain collectively bargained agreements an opportunity to participate in an individual savings and investment program providing tax deferred savings.
+The Plan is a defined contribution plan providing eligible salaried employees of the Corporation an opportunity to participate in an individual savings and investment program providing tax deferred savings.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA).